matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 (for example, a set_tweak action in a lower priority rule will not apply if a higher priority rule matches, even if that rule does not specify any tweaks).

 Rules also have an identifier, rule_id, which is a string.
-The rule_id may alphanumeric characters only.
-The rule_id is unique within the kind of rule and
-scope: rule_ids need not be unique between rules of the same kind on different devices.
+The rule_id is unique within the kind of rule and scope: rule_ids need not be unique between rules of the same kind on different devices.

 A home server may also have server default rules of each kind and in each scope.
 Server default rules are lower priority than user-defined rules in eacgh scope.